We are excited to announce that Rebecca Miller is the Wirt County Primary Center Teacher of the Month for February!

 Who will take the Tiger next week?
 Stay tuned! 👀

-about 16 hours ago, Wirt County Primary Center
+9 days ago, Wirt County Primary Center

 A graphic with a dark textured background featuring a cartoon tiger cub on the left side next to the text “Mrs. Ellison’s Class.”
 At the top, large white text reads “Look Who Has the Weekly Attendance Tiger!”
 On the right side is a photo showing a circle of students’ legs and feet extended toward the center.
 The students are wearing a variety of colorful and patterned socks, including stripes, animals, and bright designs, as part of a crazy socks activity for Reading Week.